"I just committed to UCLA on Monday," Lamb said. "I'm really excited about it."

 So, why didn't he wait?

-"There's no reason to wait," Lamb said.
+"There's no reason to wait," he said.
 "I've been waiting for this scholarship offer for a long time.
 This was the one I was waiting for."

-He said it also feels good to have made the decision.
+He said it also feels good to get the decision out of the way.
 "I'm kind of in shock, really," Lamb said.
 "It was a dream.
 It feels great.
-They showed me a lot of love when I go up there."
+They showed me a lot of love when I go up."

 The offer came from UCLA, according to Lamb, because of how he performed during the July Evaluation Period.
 "They said they've been waiting for me to play that hard, and show a lot of heart, and that did it for them," he said.